KyleBanks/RESTCache/README.md

 For example, in the GET override extension above, we pulled all the keys out of the key=value pairs in the URL (ie. /get?key=value) using req.query, which should seem familiar.
 We also used res.json() to output JSON responses in all of the extension examples above, but you could output HTML, or any format you desire.

 You have full access to the req/res objects, and it is your responsibility to ensure a response is sent for each request.

+## <a name="config"></a>Configuration

+RESTCache configuration is managed by a JSON file in *server/conf/config.js*.

+- server.port: The port on which to run RESTCache (Default: 7654)
+- debug: When set to TRUE, logs all cache actions (GET, SET, etc.) and other debugging related output to console.log